|

 stopping, and turning.

-handlebars (2 o'clock).
+handlebars (2 o'clock -- the power position).
 This gives the rider a solid pedal stroke to

 power the bike and keep it steady until the other foot finds the pedal.
 Kids